 Challenging the extremes

 70% of the Earth's surface is covered by water.
 Much of this vast area is inaccessible to humans due to the great depths with extreme levels of pressure, permanent darkness, cold, and strong currents.
-As human divers are unable to go below approx. 300 metres, we have to rely on different types of underwater systems to do the job for us.
-This means, working with traditional remotely operated vehicles the operator's field of vision and the system's mobility are limited.
-Not least because the wire and the tether that connects the vessel with the surface vessel can become tangled and complicate the work.
+As human divers are unable to go below approx. 300 metres, we have to rely on robotic underwater systems to do the job for us.
+Working with traditional remotely operated vehicles the system's mobility are limited not least because the wire and the tether that connects the vehicle with the surface vessel can become tangled and complicate the work.

 Autonomous systems, on the other hand, or those that can be operated wirelessly make it possible to work more efficiently, operate the system with greater precision, and have a significantly smaller environmental footprint.

 This is how Andy Baker, AUV and Survey Lead formerly at Modus Seabed Intervention and now 3D at Depth, both companies that use the Sabertooth platform in their operations - puts it: